-On entering the Church, passing a large figure of St Andrew, visitors are immediately struck by a sense of reverence, enhanced by the lingering scent of incense and the prayerful stillness present.
+On entering the Church, passing a large figure of St Andrew, visitors are immediately welcomed warmly.
 There is a holy water stoup at the entrance and a large, unique crucifix in the form of an anchor at the East end.
 This was transferred from the old St Andrew’s Church and is testimony to the mariners who historically have adopted this church as their own.
 A white sanctuary lamp declares the presence of the Blessed Sacrament.

 The congregation comprises folk of many backgrounds and age groups.
-People from various races and countries of origin are to be found here and made welcome at mass.
-The Church has a well-used hall, with an adjacent kitchen, which forms a hub for local social life and can be hired for a modest price.
+People from various races and countries of origin are to be found here and made welcome.
+The Church has a well-used hall, with an adjacent fully equipped catering kitchen.
+Leading out of the double patio hall doors into a lovely large enclosed safe garden, all of which forms a hub for local social life and can be hired for a modest price.